 If you live in the Pacific Northwest, check out Edible and Medicinal Plants of the West by Gregory L. Tilford for a field guide with good color photos.

 An off-beat, funny guide to wild mushrooms of the west is All That the Rain Promises and More: A Hip Pocket Guide to Western Mushrooms by David Arora.

 Native American Ethnobotany is a mighty 927-page encyclopedia of plant uses by anthropologist Daniel E. Moerman.
 This is great once you’ve got the common or Latin name of the plant you’re interested in and are looking to dig deeper.
 This is not for identification — there are no pictures or drawings.

 Edible Wild Plants: Wild Foods From Dirt To Plate by John Kallas is an excellent in-depth guide to 15 common weeds found across North America for nutritional purposes.
 It has a strong emphasis on identification and basic botany with outstanding photographs of the plants at all stages of their life cycle.
 Includes recipes.
 (Read my review of this book here.)

 Try the book Sacred and Herbal Healing Beers by Stephen Harrod Buhner if you’re interested in herbal brewing.
 It’s an enjoyable read for those interested in European folklore, too.

-Langdon Cook, a Seattle forager and blogger, recently penned a foraging memoir called Fat of the Land: Adventures of a 21st Century Forager about getting mushrooms, squid, ferns and other Pacific Northwest goodies.
-It has recipes at the end of each chapter and approaches foraging from a foodie perspective.
+Langdon Cook, a Seattle forager and blogger, wrote a great memoir called Fat of the Land: Adventures of a 21st Century Forager about getting mushrooms, squid, ferns and other Pacific Northwest goodies, which has recipes at the end of each chapter and approaches foraging from a foodie perspective.